Ciphey/CipheyDocs/docs/extending.rst

 module attacks, so that users can gather all of the modules for a specific target.

-Decoder
+Checker
 -------
-The decoder represents the undoing of some encoding, and is the only module capable of translating between data types.
+The checker is a simple interface used to determine whether a given result is the sought-after plaintext.
+There exists a simple ``regex`` checker, and a ``brandon`` natural language checker, but it is perfectly possible that these do not fulfill your needs.
 It has two abstract methods:

-``decode(self, ctext: T) -> Optional[U]`` does pretty much what you expect.
-It attempts to decode some data ``ctext``, returning ``None`` on failure.
-Be aware that most of the data passed to this function will not be of your decoding, so it is worth optimising towards recognising false candidates rather than towards decoding correctly passed data.

-``priority() -> float`` is an static method that should return a very rough estimate of the liklihood that this encoding will turn up.
-``Base64`` and ``Base16`` have this set to ``0.4``,
-whereas ``Morse`` has this set to ``0.05``.
-Use that as a rough guide.
+``check(self, text: T) -> Optional[str]`` should check to see if ``text`` is the solution.
+It should then return a ``str containing information about how it worked out it was the solution (or an empty string if this isn't possible), or ``None`` if it wasn't the solution.

+``getExpectedRuntime() -> float`` should be used to give a rough idea about how many seconds this should take to run.
+If you don't know, a value of ``1`` is absolutely fine.

 Cracker
 -------